SteeltoeOSS/Documentation/api/v4/management/springbootadmin.md

 var app = builder.Build();

-// Do not automatically redirect to https.
+// In order to avoid trust issues with self-signed certificates, do not automatically redirect to https.
 //app.UseHttpsRedirection();

 app.MapControllers();